-It’s tough to run during the winter.
-The weather generally isn’t as inviting and the days are markedly shorter.
 If you’re the kind of runner who tends to be an early riser, this can make things markedly challenging.

 If you typically set your alarm clock for 5AM, it’s no walk in the park getting out of bed to begin with, but if your run starts and ends in the dark, getting your miles in can be that much more challenging.
 During the summer and fall, you may catch some daylight before your run concludes, but in the winter, not so much.